 In this fashion, the entire ship is filled with the containers that are to be loaded at each load port while also taking into account the containers that are ALREADY present on board from the previous ports..

 If you notice in the image on the right, there is a container in stow position 110910 (Bay 11, Row 09, Tier 10) – circled in red and marked L for Le Havre..
-If you want further info on how to read the bay plan, please read https://shippingandfreightresource.com/2009/03/31/identifying-a-stow-position/)..
+By reading the bay plan, one can identify a stow position and where a particular container is located..

-In order to reach this container, all the 12 containers meant for Antwerp (A and Ae) has to be “restowed” (taken off the ship and landed on the wharf side and put back on board once this box is taken out) because Antwerp is the next port after Felixstowe..
+In order to reach this container, all the 12 containers meant for Antwerp (A and Ae) has to be “restowed” because Antwerp is the next port after Felixstowe..

-So to avoid these costs and wastage of time, it is highly imperative that the right destination, right weight, and haz info if any is accurately passed onto the ship..
+So to avoid these costs and wastage of time, it is imperative that the right destination, correct weight, and hazardous cargo info if any is accurately passed onto the ship..

 For example if there are about 4 containers in a tier each weighing 26 tons, it may not be possible to accommodate all 4 in one tier as this might affect stability due to the heavy nature of the cargo..

 Some of the most commonly used software for ships planning are CASP, MACS3 and Bulko..
 These use the BAPLIE file format structured by UNEDIFACT..